Brazilian nationality law: Dual nationality and loss of Brazilian nationality

-Brazilian citizens who also have another nationality are allowed to enter and leave Brazil with the passport of the other country.
-In this case, the Brazilian government recommends that they also present a document attesting Brazilian nationality, such as a Brazilian identity card or an expired Brazilian passport, to avoid the usual limitations on the period of stay of foreign visitors.
-Brazil only issues visas to dual citizens in exceptional circumstances, such as for those who work in foreign government jobs that prohibit the use of a Brazilian passport.
+Brazilians who also have another nationality are allowed to enter and leave Brazil with the passport of the other country.
+If they also provide a Brazilian identity card, they are admitted as Brazilians without restriction, otherwise they are admitted as visitors of their other nationality for their usual limited stay.
+However, usually the latter case is only possible if Brazil does not require a visa for visitors of such nationality.
+Brazil only issues visas to its dual citizens in exceptional circumstances, such as for those who work in foreign government jobs that prohibit the use of a Brazilian passport.